sksry/drehmal-transposition/README.md

 in that order.
 You have been warned.

 As for the other limitation in question, for some reason, you can not `loot replace` any slot on an armor stand other than the helmet with a loot table-generated player head (even though you could reasonably want the stand to hold it, for example).

+**3. Can I use this outside of Drehmel?**

+You _can,_ but I wouldn't recommend it.
+All of the messages are globally displayed for consistency with towers in Drehmal, but they may become annoying in a non-Drehmal playthrough.
+Additionally, the Terminus teleport would bring you to the middle of nowhere (unless you disable it; refer to the second initial testing question).